rezstream/rezStream-Cloud-API-Documentation/Readme.md

 ## Postman Example

 > [!NOTE]
-> This requires us to add postman’s redirect service as an allowed redirect URL for your integration.
+> Postman requires us to add postman’s redirect service as an allowed redirect URL for your integration.
 We might not permit this redirect URL permanently for a production client ID as a security measure.

+### Postman Collection Import

+After importing the [Postman Collection](./rezStream%20Cloud%20API.postman_collection.json), authentication can be used after a few items are configured:

+- Set the `rezcloudapi_clientid` collection or environment variable to your assigned client ID.
+- Set the `rezcloudapi_clientsecret` collection or environment variable to your client secret.
+- Specify appropriate space delimited scopes within the Auth section of the collection.

+### Manual Postman Configuration

 Postman makes testing the integration very easy.
 Within the **Authorization** section of a request or collection, select `OAuth 2.0` as the **Type**.
 Finally, as the meme goes, *“draw the rest of the owl”* by configuring the remainder of the OAuth section with the values shown below.
 Substitute your desired values for `Auth URL` and `Access Token URL` from the well-known metadata document, the values for `Client ID` and `Client Secret` from what we give you, and then season the remaining inputs to taste.
 Reach out to us if you need any additional integration assistance.
 Our OAuth endpoint also supports additional custom arguments which can be supplied in the "Auth Request" section of the postman OAuth tool.